torproject/tor/doc/HACKING/design/00-overview.md

 The codebase is divided into a few top-level subdirectories, each of which contains several sub-modules.

-   src/ext -- Code maintained elsewhere that we include in the Tor source distribution.
+   * `src/ext` -- Code maintained elsewhere that we include in the Tor source distribution.

-   src/lib -- Lower-level utility code, not necessarily tor-specific.
+   * src/lib` -- Lower-level utility code, not necessarily tor-specific.

-   src/trunnel -- Automatically generated code (from the Trunnel)
+   * `src/trunnel` -- Automatically generated code (from the Trunnel
-   tool: used to parse and encode binary formats.
+     tool): used to parse and encode binary formats.

-   src/core -- Networking code that is implements the central parts of the Tor protocol and main loop.
+   * `src/core` -- Networking code that is implements the central parts of the Tor protocol and main loop.

-   src/feature -- Aspects of Tor (like directory management, running a relay, running a directory authorities, managing a list of nodes, running and using onion services) that are built on top of the mainloop code.
+   * `src/feature` -- Aspects of Tor (like directory management, running a relay, running a directory authorities, managing a list of nodes, running and using onion services) that are built on top of the mainloop code.

-   src/app -- Highest-level functionality; responsible for setting up and configuring the Tor project, making sure all the lower-level modules start up when required, and so on.
+   * `src/app` -- Highest-level functionality; responsible for setting up
+   and configuring the Tor daemon, making sure all the lower-level modules start up when required, and so on.

-   src/tools -- Binaries other than Tor that we produce.
+   * `src/tools` -- Binaries other than Tor that we produce.
 Currently this is tor-resolve, tor-gencert, and the tor_runner.o helper module.

-   src/test -- unit tests, regression tests, and a few integration tests.
+   * `src/test` -- unit tests, regression tests, and a few integration tests.

 In theory, the above parts of the codebase are sorted from highest-level to lowest-level, where high-level code is only allowed to invoke lower-level code, and lower-level code never includes or depends on code of a higher level.
-In practice, this refactoring is incomplete: The modules in src/lib are well-factored, but there are many "upward dependencies" in src/core and src/feature.
+In practice, this refactoring is incomplete: The modules in `src/lib` are well-factored, but there are many layer violations ("upward dependencies") in `src/core` and `src/feature`.
 We aim to eliminate those over time.

 ### Some key high-level abstractions ###